 Make sure you research and talk to experienced RE attorneys and insurance agents to nail down coverage that best suits your fund.
 Additionally, work with a lawyer to make your tenant contracts waterproof, clearly stating what are they responsible for, what your limit of liability is, and what’s beyond reasonable coverage.

 We covered lots of ground today.
 We discussed what is a real estate fund, its different types, how they’re structured, operate, and make money.
 We also learned how technology can help propel you forward should you choose to start a fund, or improve upon your existing one.
-Lastly, we covered some of the benefits, risks, and legalities involved.
+Lastly, we covered some of the benefits, risks, and legalities involved, and provided a 10-step list to starting a real estate investment fund of your own.

 Your safe and tech-empowered real estate fund starts here.